 Hiking through the rain forest around the rim of the crater, one cannot help but think of a time when the Kilaeua Iki Crater beheld a massive lake of molten earth.
 Where trees now flourish was once a wasteland of inchoate rock spewed across the mountainside.

-Reaching even further into the annals, the creation of the earth would have made quite the volcanic spectacle, land exploding into existence amidst sulfuric steam.
+The creation of the earth would have made quite the volcanic spectacle, land exploding into existence amidst sulfuric steam.
 In similitude of these profound events, the hikers behind us spewed their poor @#$%&!* command of the English @#$%&!* language with the force of a global catastrophe.
-It was truly spectacular.
-May God have mercy on our souls.

 We were once of this foolish belief that the Big Island of Hawaii has no beaches.
 Truth is, the Big Island has some of the best beaches in all the Hawaiian Islands.